roadsidemultimedia/Docs/tutorials/adding-custom-menus.md

 ### Using icon class ###

-Navigate to **Appearance &rarr; Menus** and choose the menu item (for this example, we will be using our **Home** menu item) with the drop down menu you want to customize and click on the arrow to expand the settings.
+Navigate to **Appearance &rarr; Menus** and choose the menu item (for this example, we will be using our **Home** menu item) you want to customize and click on the arrow to expand the settings.

 ![](https://raw.github.com/pagelines/Docs/master/gh-pages-template/public/img/custom-menu-icon-example1.jpg)